PhyoYi3011/MTL-and-Intent-Prediction/README.md

 For the input prompt `Enter BART model path:`, enter the file path of `comet-atomic_2020_BART` (e.g. `model/comet-atomic_2020_BART`)

-Output file can be found at `dataset/output/comet-atomic/BART_output.csv`
+After the execution of `comet-atomic/BART.pyc` is complete, you will find the output file at `dataset/output/comet-atomic/BART_output.csv`